schlae/minnow-disk/README.md

 * Encoding is FM
 * The disk spins at 90 rpm *counterclockwise* (normal 8" disks spin clockwise)

 The sector format depends on the device that contains the Minnow drive.

+The System 370 Model 135 was the first to use the Minnow drive.
+Unfortunately, I do not have any documentation on this format.

-The System 370 Model 135 has a format documented on page 336 of the [Processing Unit Theory-Maintenance (October 1971)](http://www.bitsavers.org/pdf/ibm/370/fe/3145/SY24-3581-1_3145_Processing_Unit_Theory-Maintenance_Oct71.pdf).
+The System 370 Model 145 has a format documented on page 336 of the [Processing Unit Theory-Maintenance (October 1971)](http://www.bitsavers.org/pdf/ibm/370/fe/3145/SY24-3581-1_3145_Processing_Unit_Theory-Maintenance_Oct71.pdf).
 The raw data is placed on the disk very much like asynchronous UART data, with a start bit, data byte, and parity bit.

 The 3830 sector format is different, and documented starting on page 99 of the [MLM for the 3830](http://www.bitsavers.org/pdf/ibm/3830/3830-2_MLM_Vol_R02_Mar1976.pdf).